NHAS/reverse_ssh/README.md

 link [OPTIONS]
 Link will compile a client and serve the resulting binary on a link which is returned.
 This requires the web server component has been enabled.
-	-s	Set homeserver address, defaults to server --external_address if set, or server listen address if not.
-	-l	List currently active download links
-	-r	Remove download link
-	-C	Comment to add as the public key (acts as the name) --goos	Set the target build operating system (default runtime GOOS) --goarch	Set the target build architecture (default runtime GOARCH) --goarm	Set the go arm variable (not set by default) --name	Set the link download url/filename (default random characters) --proxy	Set connect proxy address to bake it
+	--fingerprint	Set RSSH server fingerprint will default to server public key --garble	Use garble to obfuscate the binary (requires garble to be installed) --goarch	Set the target build architecture (default runtime GOARCH) --goarm	Set the go arm variable (not set by default) --goos	Set the target build operating system (default runtime GOOS) --http	Use http polling as the underlying transport --https	Use https polling as the underlying transport --name	Set the link download url/filename (default random characters) --no-lib-c	Compile client without glibc
+	--owners	Set owners of client, if unset client is public all users.
+E.g --owners jsmith,ldavidson --proxy	Set connect proxy address to bake it --raw-download	Download over raw TCP, outputs bash downloader rather than http --shared-object	Generate shared object file
-	--tls	Use TLS as the underlying transport
+	--sni	When TLS is in use, set a custom SNI for the client to connect with --stdio	Use stdin and stdout as transport, will disable logging, destination after stdio:// is ignored --tls	Use TLS as the underlying transport
-	--ws	Use plain http websockets as the underlying transport --wss	Use TLS websockets as the underlying transport --http	Use HTTP polling as the underlying transport --https	Use HTTPS polling as the underlying transport --shared-object	Generate shared object file
+	--upx	Use upx to compress the final binary (requires upx to be installed) --working-directory	Set download/working directory for automatic script (i.e doing curl https://<url>.sh) --ws	Use plain http websockets as the underlying transport --wss	Use TLS websockets as the underlying transport -C	Comment to add as the public key (acts as the name) -l	List currently active download links
-	--fingerprint	Set RSSH server fingerprint will default to server public key --garble	Use garble to obfuscate the binary (requires garble to be installed) --upx	Use upx to compress the final binary (requires upx to be installed) --no-lib-c	Compile client without glibc
+	-o	Set owners of client, if unset client is public all users.
+E.g --owners jsmith,ldavidson -r	Remove download link
+	-s	Set homeserver address, defaults to server --external_address if set, or server listen address if not

 # Generate a client and serve it on a named link
 catcher$ link --name test